 While the Series X will offer the best version of a game, the One X will still be able to play that game at what is still a very high quality.
 Xbox is being very dogged about its inclusive approach for the next generation, promising it won't have any Xbox Series X exclusives for the first few years, and that Xbox One players won't be left behind in the leap to next-gen.

 With all that in mind, there isn't really an exclusive game incentive for you to make the upgrade to the Xbox Series X. Making the jump will be more about wanting to see those games at their absolute best running on a faster console.

 Xbox One X vs Xbox Series X verdict

 The Xbox Series X is an increasingly enticing prospect.
 Its graphical grunt combined with the excellent Xbox Game Pass subscription service means Xbox fans should be getting seriously excited.

 For early adopters, the Series X’s lack of exclusive games is at least ameliorated by an instant collection of great games thanks to Game Pass and backwards compatibility.
 And with Smart Delivery, those looking to upgrade from their One X can buy supported games now and upgrade for free to the Series X version once they can afford the new unit.

-Since the cost of the One X will plummet once the Series X launches, there are few reasons to buy a new version now.
-Even then the better value prospect is the cheaper, but less powerful, Xbox One S.
+Since the cost of the One X will plummet once the Series X launches on November 10, 2020, there are few reasons to buy a new version now.
+Even then the better value prospect is the cheaper, but less powerful, Xbox Series S.